MRes in Systems and Synthetic Biology

 This short lecture course introduces the basics of modelling and theoretical analysis, tailored towards students from the life sciences with limited theoretical background.
 In particular, lectures will cover differential equations and stochastic simulations.

-Computer practical - the programming Matlab package will be introduced.
+Computer practical - the programming package Python will be introduced.
 Emphasis will be put on learning by examples.
 Students will learn how to read data files, analyse data, fit models to data, plot graphs, print to output files, and how to implement simple dynamical models.
 The latter will focus on ordinary differential equations.

 Module 1a - Essentials for physical scientists